 Even in the rain, the old colonial district is an agreeable and charming place to amble, as many of the outdoor cafes have large umbrellas and people (mostly in the evening) still eat, drink and wander around.

-We spent the evening running from awning to overhang in the pouring rain searching for restaurants recommended by our Lonely Planet guide that were actually open.
+We spent the evening running from awning to overhang in the pouring rain searching for restaurants recommended by our guidebook that were actually open.
 The one we had planned to go to was closed for a private party, and others weren’t exactly what we were looking for.